vphantom/vof/SPECIFICATION.md

 Decoders should use the last value when a key is present multiple times.

+### Series

+Encoders can either pre-scan the full series to collect the possible record fields, which is convenient but breaks streaming ability, or rely on the first record's fields and fail if any subsequent record includes extra fields when streaming is needed.
+This is considered an implementation detail.

 <!-- advanced -->

+### Decoding and Compression

 Encoders are encouraged to use Gzip or Zstd compression for VOF messages exceeding 100-200 bytes.
 Decoders can always know the format of VOF data by inspecting the first few bytes: